 Substitutions and Variations

-- Substitute garlic powder for fresh garlic.
-Use ¼ teaspoon per clove of garlic.
+- Garlic options - Substitute garlic powder for fresh at ¼ teaspoon per clove.

 Use a slice of this butter to dress up simple blanched green beans.
 They take 5 minutes!